dupgit/sauvegarde/man/cdpfglclient.md

 # CONFIGURATION FILE

 By default the configuration file is named ```/etc/cdpfgl/client.conf```.
-It is organised in sections [Example section] (section names begins with a capital).
+It is organised in sections [Example section].
+By convention section names begins with a capital.
 Sections contains some key=value definitions.

 # SEE ALSO